IamGrootGroot/THESIS_PANK/README.md

 - The pipeline will automatically detect and process all images in the project

 ### Script Improvements
-- Robust error handling at multiple levels
-- Intelligent handling of existing cell detections and tiles
+- Improved error handling and logging
-- Command-line options to customize processing behavior
-- Performance metrics (timing for detection and extraction)
 - Separate log files for general execution, errors, and QuPath output
 - Progress tracking with visual indicators
 - Better command-line argument parsing